-The statutory financial statements and schedules of Zurich American Life Insurance Company as of December 31, 2015 and 2014 and for each of the three years ended December 31, 2015 (prepared in conformity with accounting practices prescribed or permitted by the Illinois Department of Financial and Professional Regulations-Division of Insurance) and the U.S. GAAP statement of assets, liabilities, and contract owners' equity of ZALICO Variable Annuity Separate Account as of December 31, 2015 and the related statement of operations for the year then ended and the statement of changes in contract owners' equity for each of the two years in the period then ended included in the Statement of Additional Information, have been so included in reliance on the reports of PricewaterhouseCoopers LLP, an independent registered public accounting firm, given on the authority of said firm as experts in auditing and accounting.
+The statutory financial statements and schedules of Zurich American Life Insurance Company as of December 31, 2018 and 2017 and for each of the three years in the period ended December 31, 2018 (prepared in conformity with accounting practices prescribed or permitted by the Illinois Department of Financial and Professional Regulations-Division of Insurance) and the U.S. GAAP statement of assets, liabilities, and contract owners' equity of ZALICO Variable Annuity Separate Account as of December 31, 2018 and the related statement of operations and statements of changes in contract owners' equity for each of the periods presented included in the Statement of Additional Information, have been so included in reliance on the reports of PricewaterhouseCoopers LLP, an independent registered public accounting firm, given on the authority of said firm as experts in auditing and accounting.

-The principal business address of PricewaterhouseCoopers LLP is 300 Madison Avenue, New York, NY 10017
+The principal business address of PricewaterhouseCoopers LLP is 1 North Wacker Drive, Chicago, IL 60606.